Note: This post was updated on 11/20/2023 to reflect current information. Check back for future updates.

 Under the personalized advertising policy, advertisers cannot serve ads that fall into “sensitive interest categories,” including personal hardships, identity and belief, and sexual interests.
 Advertisers who fall into these categories are prohibited from using the following features:

 Note that three Google Display Network targeting methods are not included on the prohibited feature list for personalized advertising: keyword, placement, and topic targeting.

 However, do not take this as permission for your med device or pharma company to use these three targeting methods.
-I have spoken with Google Ads reps who cannot confirm whether these targeting methods are allowed, and who have seen Google Ads both approve and disapprove ads using these targeting methods.
-This aligns with the inconsistencies our agency has encountered over the years.
+I have spoken with Google Ads reps who cannot confirm whether these targeting methods are allowed, and who have seen Google both approve and disapprove ads using these targeting methods.
+These are the inconsistencies our agency has encountered over the years.

 The intersection of health and personalized advertising restrictions